mbigras/spinner/README.md

 1. Notice that spinner cleanly exits.

-   The output should look like the following:
+   Your output should look like the following:

    ```
    $ docker run -it --rm --name spinner spinner foo bar baz && echo $?
+   Running as pid: 1
    Got args: [foo bar baz]
    Got signal: terminated
    0